Nikkei Asia: History

 The magazine was launched in November 2013 under the title Nikkei Asian Review by Nikkei, Inc. to address growing global interest in Asian economies and to provide in-depth reporting on regional business and politics.
 It aimed to serve business executives, investors, policymakers, and academics by offering analysis and commentary from correspondents across Asia.

 In September 2020, the publication renamed Nikkei Asian Review to Nikkei Asia, reflecting a shift toward a digital-first model and a broader editorial mandate to reach an international audience beyond business readers.
 The rebranding was part of Nikkei's effort to position the magazine as a central voice in global conversations about Asia's geopolitical and economic transformation.

+In 2022, Nikkei Asia and Media Indonesia won the most journalism awards at WAN-IFRA's Asian Media Awards.

-Audience and Reach
+Audience and reach

 Nikkei Asia targets a global readership that includes investors, business leaders, policy analysts, and scholars interested in Asia's economic and political developments.
 Its coverage resonates particularly in markets such as Japan, Singapore, India, Hong Kong, and the United States.

 The magazine is also available through institutional subscriptions at major universities and business schools, including Harvard Business School, INSEAD, and the University of Tokyo.

 Nikkei Asia calls itself the "voice of the Asian century".